Meghan Agnes Beck

 Watch and share this powerful and brief PSA from the CPSC featuring real-life tip-overs caught by parents unaware of the danger literally right in front of them.
 Thankfully, none of the children in the video were seriously hurt.
 You will be shocked at how fast tip-overs happen.
 Meet 3 moms, including myself, and why we urge you to anchor your furniture here: Real Moms Urge you to Anchor It (produced by the CPSC)

-The most recent information from the CPSC, published in their 2020 Tip-over report, notes that someone, nearly always a small child, is injured every 17 minutes when a piece of furniture, a TV, or an appliance falls on them.
-That's 84 people a day!
-Approximately every 12-14 days, a child will die from those injuries.
 We know that furniture alone sends a child to the ER about once every hour!
 Safe Kids Worldwide published a study in 2012, and noted that every 45 minutes a child is seen in the ER a victim of a fallen TV and a child dies every 3 weeks when a TV falls on them!
 You can read it here ALL of these injuries and deaths are preventable!
 You can view an infographic on TV tip-over here.

 This is a tragedy that could happen to anyone, anywhere, anytime, and death can result in mere minutes.
 You can be right there and be powerless to stop it!
 I can assure you no parent who has ever lost a child for any reason expected it would happen to them.
 We certainly didn’t.
 Please don’t let it happen to yours or anyone else’s child.
-Securing your furniture is quick, easy, inexpensive, and the life you save may be your own child's or someone you love.
+Securing your furniture is quick, easy, and inexpensive, and the life you save may be your own child's or someone you love.

 Please help us raise awareness and prevent these accidents from injuring and killing children.
 Secure your furniture, televisions and appliances to the wall.
 ALL OF THEM.
 Don’t think it can’t happen to your child!
 Share my blog post, the studies referenced here, and ‘like’ our Facebook Page, where I post all sorts of child safety information well beyond the scope of tip-over prevention.